deva-eecs/deva-eecs/README.md

 - 👋 Hi, I’m @deva-eecs
-- 👀 I’m interested in Electronics, Arduino
+- 👀 I’m interested in Embedded systems, Electronics, Arduino
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - devaprakash.eecs1@gmail.com
+- 📫 How to reach me - dpelectronicsresearch@gmail.com
+-📽️ You can find me on YouTube as Vin Vout.io - https://m.youtube.com/c/VinVout/channels

 <!---
 deva-eecs/deva-eecs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.